 -This water heater does not require a ton of space because it does not have a tank!

 -Tankless water heaters have double the lifespan of traditional water heaters.

--Tankless water heaters cost more to install.
-A new tankless water heater holds a price tag between $2,000 & $4,500.
+-Tankless vs. traditional water heater price – a new tankless water heater holds a price tag between $2,000 & $4,500.

 -If you currently have a traditional unit, and you want to switch to a tankless one, the cost to convert your system over to a tankless network will require the relocation of existing piping, which is not easy, or cheap, feat.